AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 More globally, specific strategies for reducing non-CO<sub>2</sub> effects through aircraft and operation improvements are also modeled.
 So far, only the main non-CO<sub>2</sub> effects (NO<sub>x</sub> and contrails) are studied.

+Regarding NO<sub>x</sub> emissions, their reduction could lead to a reduction of the aviation effective radiative forcing, although there are still doubts about the future effect of NO<sub>x</sub> emissions on climate, depending in particular on NO<sub>x</sub> and methane background concentrations {cite}`skowron2021greater, terrenoire2022impact`.
-Regarding NO<sub>x</sub> emissions, their reduction is achieved by reducing fuel consumption and/or lowering the NO<sub>x</sub> emission factor.
+The reduction of emissions could nevertheless be achieved by reducing fuel consumption and/or lowering the NO<sub>x</sub> emission factor.
 Models similar to those for energy efficiency via fleet turnover are used to estimate the NO<sub>x</sub> emission factor.
 In particular, the equation for estimating the energy consumption in the bottom-up approach can be adapted by replacing the energy consumptions $E_i$ with the NO<sub>x</sub> emission factors per